 In addition to performing, Christine maintains a busy Suzuki violin and viola studio in Olympia where she enjoys fostering compassionate hearts and a love of music and diligent work in her young students.
-Her Suzuki teacher training has been with Elizabeth Stuen-Walker.
+Her Suzuki teacher training has been with Elizabeth Stuen-Walker and Dr. Susan Baer.

 When not busy performing or teaching, Christine enjoys baking, reading about linguistics and the natural sciences, drinking tea with lots of milk and sugar, and listening to the rain with her husband and young children.